project-origin/docs/doc/index.md

 ## Concepts and Terminology

-To get a better understanding of the concepts and terminology used in the project, please read the [concepts section](concept/overview.md).
+To get a better understanding of the concepts and terminology used in the project, please read the [guide](concept/guide.md).

 ## Work in Progress